TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/sdl/stc.md

 }SDL_STC_testResult;

-if return value is (SDL_STC_NOT_RUN), Then STC need to run, we should call below API.
+if return value is (SDL_STC_NOT_RUN), Then STC need to run, One should call below API.

 \endcode